jjkirn/active-directory/README.md

 ## There are 11 videos in John's Active Directory - Lab Build.
 ## Thank you John Hammond for creating this video series.
 ---
+## I have stepped through all of John's 11 videos and created notes on each one.
+## My notes on each video are available [here.](/video_notes/README.md)
+---
 ## <u>Summary:</u>
 ## The purpose of this repo is to help you create a Windows Active Directory forest inside a VMware Workstation Pro environment on your Windows PC for your learning Active Directory (AD).
 The installation requires a considerable amount of RAM and Disk Storage:
 ## - A Windows PC with 32 GB of RAM is needed to run all the VMs